kapouer/node-lfu-cache/README.md

 in the paper "An O(1) algorithm for implementing the LFU cache eviction scheme" by K. Shah, A. Mitra and D. Matani.

-It also features an "aging" parameter that penalizes objects that have not been accessed since `Date.now() - aging * 1000`, by halving their frequency every 'aging' seconds.
+It also features a "decay" parameter (default null, no decay) that penalizes objects that have not been accessed after `Date.now() - decay`, by halving their frequency every 'decay' milliseconds.

+Important: decay happens at most every `decay` milliseconds, and it's a costly operation, so this parameter should not be too small (a minute is good).

-The cache emits an "eviction" event with parameters (key, value).
+The cache emits an "eviction" event with parameters (key, value), when a least frequently used element has been evicted to make room for the cache.

 Usage
 -----